Voilett-Roze/asus/Installing-Tailscale-through-Entware.md

 ```
 tailscale up --advertise-exit-node --reset
 ```
-Many other options are available including LAN to LAN setups but that is beyond the scope of this wiki.
+Many other options are available including LAN to LAN setups but that is beyond the scope of this guide.

 ## Updating tailscale (or not).
 I recommend you _don't_ update tailscale directly from the tailscale website using the commands below as it may not be fully compatible with asuswrt-merlin.
 The tailscale Entware package is periodically updated and can be upgraded just like any other Entware package using `opkg upgrade`.